MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 By default, the **Accounts** tab is selected.
 It shows the following information:

-  -	The **Account summary** section (labeled "Box 1" in the previous screenshot) summarizes the history of the customer's spending, transactions, chargebacks, and refunds, if there is any history.
+  -	The **Account summary** section summarizes the history of the customer's spending, transactions, chargebacks, and refunds, if there is any history.
 Scroll down the list to view more information.
 When your own data is loaded into the support tool, look for activities that might fall outside typical patterns, such as a recent spike in spending, or an unusual number of transactions or chargebacks.
 This section also indicates whether the user is on a safe list, block list, or watch list.
-  -	The **Payment instruments** section (labeled "Box 2" lists any payment instruments that have been associated with the account.
+  -	The **Payment instruments** section lists any payment instruments that have been associated with the account.
 It also indicates whether the payment instruments are on a safe list, block list, or watch list.
-  -	The **Activity log** section (labeled "Box 3") logs user and payment instrument activity, such as when they are added to or removed from a list.
+  -	The **Activity log** section logs user and payment instrument activity, such as when they are added to or removed from a list.

 3. Select the **Transactions** tab, and then, in the **Transaction > history** section, select the last transaction in the list.

     The **Transactions** tab shows the following information:

-    -	The **Transaction history** section (labeled "Box 4" in the following screenshot) lists individual transactions and highlights their key properties.
+    -	The **Transaction history** section lists individual transactions and highlights their key properties.
     -	By default, the **Details** tab is selected.
 It shows details about individual transactions, such as the payment method, the device that was used, and the originating IP address.

-    The first two sections on this tab are named **Purchase information** and **Risk information** (labeled "Box 5").
+    The first two sections on this tab are named **Purchase information** and **Risk information**.

     -	The **Purchase information** section shows purchase-related data, such as the date and time of the transaction, the transaction number, the bank status, and the purchase status.
 Note that the transaction number is an ID that you will create and send to Fraud Protection.
 The ID format isn't specified by Fraud Protection.
 It can be in any format that you prefer, such as a GUID or string.
     -	The **Risk information** section shows several important pieces of information that are related to the transaction, such as its risk score, the merchant decision, and the decision reason.
 The merchant decision that is shown is based on the rules stack that is configured by the merchant.
 Fraud Protection decision reasons are codes that help your customer support agents quickly identify the reason behind Fraud Protection's recommendation for the transaction, so that they can take appropriate action.
 During the trial phase, you receive only group-level codes.
 However, after you're in Protect mode, you will receive unique codes that provide reason information at a more granular level.
 For more information about Fraud Protection decision reasons, see the product documentation.

-    The next two sections on the **Details** tab are named **Shipping information** and **Payment information** (labeled "Box 6").
+    The next two sections on the **Details** tab are named **Shipping information** and **Payment information**.
 They show the shipping-related and billing-related information that were used when the purchase event occurred.

 ![Data flow](media/promocode-images/pp-details-tab.png)